pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - [x] Display and interact with UI to start / stop / back / next
 - [x] UI to browse artists / tracks / albums
 - [x] Drill down from artists / tracks / albums
+- [ ] Jump to places in the alphabet
 - [ ] Play, add to/replace queue from library browser
 - [ ] Load and display images
 - [ ] Remember last selected room